Eric Christmas: Life and career

 Christmas was born in London, England, and later emigrated to Canada.
+He was a foundational performer at the Stratford Festival, acting in 12 seasons and 21 Shakespearean productions between 1957 and 1970.
+He served as the artistic director of the Ottawa Repertory Company in 1954 and ran the Peterborough Summer Theatre.
+He frequently collaborated with Canadian comedy duo Wayne and Shuster and toured Canada with his own show, "Christmas is Coming," in the 1950s.

 His role as a priest in the 1971 film Harold and Maude includes a memorable monologue to an off-camera Harold, in which he discusses, with increasing nausea and disgust, how the thought of Harold's sexual affair with a much older woman "makes [him] want...to vomit."
 His also had film roles in Monte Walsh (1970), The Andromeda Strain (1971), Johnny Got His Gun (1971), The Last Tycoon (1976), An Enemy of the People (1978), Attack of the Killer Tomatoes (1978), The Changeling (1980), Middle Age Crazy (1980), The Philadelphia Experiment (1984), and All of Me (1984).
-He also appeared in the episode, "When I'm 64", in the TV series ALF as Bernie, one of the residents of a retirement home, Bugsy (1991), Almost Dead (1994), Air Bud (1997), and his final feature film Mouse Hunt (1997).
+Christmas even had a rare leading role in the 1987 Canadian independent screwball comedy Home Is Where the Hart Is.
+He also appeared in Bugsy (1991), Almost Dead (1994), Air Bud (1997), and his final feature film, Mouse Hunt (1997).

-Christmas also made guest appearances on many television shows, including Columbo (as a sardonic Jeweler in "A Friend in Deed"), Adventures in Rainbow Country, Due South, ER, Misfits of Science, Night Court, The Fresh Prince of Bel-Air, Wiseguy (as Harry "The Hunch" Shanstra), Seinfeld (as Jeffrey Haarwood in "The Gum"—Episode 120, first airing on 14 December 1995), Cheers (season 7; episode 2), Home Improvement (as Sir Larry the Magician), Coach (as Brian Currie), The Golden Palace, The X-Files, Booker, Matlock, Walker Texas Ranger, Roseanne, L.A.
-Law (as Buzz Carr), Major Dad, Ally McBealand Amen.
+Christmas also made guest appearances on many television shows, including Columbo (as a sardonic jeweler in "A Friend in Deed"), Adventures in Rainbow Country, Due South, ER, Misfits of Science, Night Court, The Fresh Prince of Bel-Air, Wiseguy (as Harry "The Hunch" Shanstra), ALF (as Bernie, one of the residents of a retirement home, in the episode "When I'm 64"), Seinfeld (as Jeffrey Haarwood in the episode "The Gum"), Cheers, Home Improvement (as Sir Larry the Magician), Coach (as Brian Currie), The Golden Palace, The X-Files, Booker, Matlock, Walker Texas Ranger, Roseanne, L.A.
+Law (as Buzz Carr), Major Dad, Ally McBeal and Amen.
 From 1995-96 he played Father Francis on Days of Our Lives, a key role in the infamous possession of Marlena Evans.

 He went to San Diego to teach and to help revive the La Jolla Playhouse, for which he directed The Man Who Came to Dinner in temporary space at La Jolla High School, with equity actor Larry Seaman in the lead role, and also starring Robert Zimmerman (BHP-San Francisco Faculty) as the reporter and James Pearson as Banjo.
 Christmas also acted in and directed productions of San Diego, California's Old Globe Theatre's Shakespeare Festivals for many years.
 In 1983 Christmas played and sang the role of "Jack Point" in the San Diego Gilbert and Sullivan Repertory Company's production of The Yeomen of the Guard.

 During the 1970s and 1980s, Christmas was a drama professor at the University of California, San Diego, and made theatrical presentations at local high schools, including La Jolla Country Day School.